strata-mvc/strata/docs/models_customposttypes.md

 ?>
 ~~~

+This explicit inclusion allows for distinction between wrapper models and actual dynamic post types.

-This allows you to create wrapper classes against post types that have not been created by your code.
+You could create wrapper classes against post types that have not been created by your code.
 For instance, you could map BBPress topics by creating a model similar to the following example.
 You would gain all the functionality of a Strata Custom Post Type event if you do not declare the model yourself.

 ~~~ php
 <?php